magical-paperclip/sics-ground/README.md

 an intuitive phisics sandbox built on matter.js, where you can experiment with realistic object interactons. create shapes, watch them colide, and explore dynamic effects—all in real time.

 ## features
-- real-time phisics simulation with matter.js
+- real-time physics simulation with matter.js
 - four unique colision effects:
   - bounce: enhanced elastic colisions with visual feedback
   - explode: particle-based explosions, scaled to impact force